mongodb/motor/doc/tutorial.rst

     yield db.command(SON([("distinct", "test_collection"), ("key", "my_key"]))

-Many commands have special helper methods, such as :meth:`~motor.MotorDatabase.create_collection` or :meth:`~motor.MotorCollection.aggregate`, but these are just conveniences atop the basic :meth:`command` method.
+Many commands have special helper methods, such as `MotorDatabase.create_collection` or `MotorCollection.aggregate`, but these are just conveniences atop the basic :meth:`command` method.

 .. mongodoc:: commands